Donders-Institute/bidscoin/docs/advanced.rst

 Plugins
 -------

-BIDScoin uses a flexible plugin architecture to map and convert your source data to BIDS.
-The bidsmapper and bidscoiner tools loop over the subjects/sessions in your source directory and then call the plugins listed in the bidsmap to do the actual work.
-As can be seen in the API code snippet below, the plugins can contain optional functions for interacting with their dataformat and for mapping and converting the source data to BIDS.
-See also the default ``dcm2niix2bids`` and ``phys2bidscoin`` plugins for reference implementation.
+All interactions of BIDScoin routines with source data are done via a plugin layer that interacts in a data format-independent way.
+The bidsmapper and bidscoiner tools loop over the subjects/sessions in your source directory and then use the plugins listed in the bidsmap to do the actual work.
+This paragraph describes the requirements and structure of plugins in order to allow advanced users and developers to write their own plugin and extent or customize BIDScoin to their needs.
+As can be seen in the API code snippet below (but aso see the default ``dcm2niix2bids`` and ``phys2bidscoin`` plugins for reference implementation), a BIDScoin plugin is a Python module with the following programming interface (functions):

-.. note:: Plugins can be listed, installed and uninstalled using the ``bidscoin`` command-line utility.
+.. note:: Run the ``bidscoin`` command-line utility to list, install or uninstall BIDScoin plugins

 .. code-block:: python3